The Bugle Call: Song of War

 The Bugle Call: Song of War (戦奏教室, Sensō Kyōshitsu) is a Japanese manga series written by Mozuku Sora and illustrated by Higoro Toumori.
 It began serialization in Shueisha's Jump Square magazine in June 2022.
-As of July 2025, eleven volumes have been released.
+As of July 2026, fourteen volumes have been released.
+An anime television series adaptation produced by CA Soa (with CG animation by Shirogumi) is set to premiere in 2027.